jdeschamps/EMU-guide/userguide.md

 > In this example, htSMLM has a "Camera exposure" UI property, therefore one must select the camera in the devices (here "Andor") and choose its "Exposure" device property.

+Note that the device list (second column) includes an entry called "Preset groups", which allows you to select one of the configuration preset group from Micro-manager (they are appear in Micro-Manager main window).

-Some property require also specific states.
-After selecting the device property, use the device property browser (Micro-Manager) to determine which are the device property values required.
+Some properties require the user to state specific state values (see the filter wheel position states in the previous example).
+After selecting the device property, use the device property browser (Micro-Manager) to determine which are the device property values corresponding to each state.

 There are four types of such properties: